stschiff/msmc/README.md

 To build MSMC yourself, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.

-To build the program, simply run `make` in the directory in which your copy of the source code is located.
+To build the program, have a look at the two Makefiles.
+Adjust the path to the GSL and eventually run the `release` target.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).